 The benefits of studying Italian as a second language are multiple.
-The meaning of many Italian words can be instantly recognized through their similarity to English.
+The meaning of many Italian words can be instantly recognised through their similarity to English.
 Though there are differences between the English and Italian grammars, they are close enough to provide many common grammatical touch-stones which benefit both studies.
 Because it is a largely phonetic language and words are spelt in much the same way as they are pronounced, it provides an excellent opportunity to develop speaking and listening skills so vital to the general literacy of all students across the whole curriculum.

 Italian is widely spoken in our communities which provides students with ample opportunity to hear the language and participate in real speaking opportunities through community events and artistic performances.